actionhero/actionhero/readme.markdown

 Notes:

 * Actions are asynchronous, and take in the API object, the connection object, and the callback function.
-Exiting an action is as simple as calling next(connection, true).
-The second param in next  is a boolean to let the framework know if it needs to render anything else to the client (default = true).
-There are some actions where you may have already sent the user output (see the `file.js` action for an example)
+Completing an action is as simple as calling `next(connection, true)`.
+The second param in the callback is a boolean to let the framework know if it needs to render anything else to the client (default = true).
+There are some actions where you may have already sent the user output (see the `file.js` action for an example) where you would not want to render the default messages.
-* Metadata.
-The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).
+* The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).

-`actions.name` is the only required metadata element.

 ## Models & mySQL
 actionHero uses the sequelizeJS mySQL ORM.
-It is awesome.  models (located in `./models/`) are used to define ORM objects in the API.  actionHero also adds seeding abilities to the API to pre-populate the database if you need.
+It is awesome.
+Models (located in `./models/`) are used to define ORM objects in the API.  actionHero also adds seeding abilities to the API to pre-populate the database if needed.
 Here is the default model for the cache table which ships with actionHero (in ./models/cache.js):

 	function defineModel(api)
 	{